 His act of contrition was apparently unworthy of acknowledgment by God or anyone else.
 The flashlight exhausted its remaining power and died in his hand.

-Maybe it was daytime and the evil fiend was asleep in its thing.
-In that case Willie could destroy it with . . . something.
+Maybe it was daytime and the evil fiend was sleeping in its thing.
+In which case Willie could destroy it with…something.
 Unfortunately, he had neglected to pack crosses, stakes, garlic or whatever else comes in a vampire-killing kit.
 He cautiously lifted the lid of the casket and peeked inside.